- 633 views

 - The rock erodes very easily.
 Try to avoid touching it as much as you can to preserve this natural wonder.

-The Quebrada de las Conchas is a wild and breathtaking region, and is worth a shot when on a Argentina tour.
+The Quebrada de las Conchas is a wild and breathtaking region and is worth a shot when on an Argentina tour.
 Home to more than 60 kilometers of colorful and unusual rock formations, the Quebrada de las Conchas is not only a feast for the eyes but a must-see for anyone traveling throughout Salta.
 Pack some snacks and have your camera ready, because these geographic wonders are not to be missed.